hashicorp/nomad/website/source/api/nodes.html.md

 This endpoint toggles the drain mode of the node.
 When draining is enabled, no further allocations will be assigned to this node, and existing allocations will be migrated to new nodes.
-See the [Decommissioning Nodes guide](/guides/node-draining.html) for suggested usage.
+See the [Workload Migration Guide](/guides/operations/node-draining.html) for suggested usage.

 | Method  | Path                      | Produces                   |
 | ------- | ------------------------- | -------------------------- |